251aditya/EDA-project-of-Airbnb/README.md

 UNDERSTANDING THE VARIABLES:--
-* ID:-    Its a unique id of House/apartment.
+         ID:-    Its a unique id of House/apartment.
-* Name:-  Name of the listing House/apartment.
+         Name:-  Name of the listing House/apartment.
-* Host Id:-  Host Id is the government approved id for each individuals.
+         Host Id:-  Host Id is the government approved id for each individuals.
-* Neighbourhood groups:-  Neighbourhood groups are the cluster of neighbourhoods in the area.
+         Neighbourhood groups:-  Neighbourhood groups are the cluster of neighbourhoods in the area.
-* Neighbourhood:-  Area
+         Neighbourhood:-  Area
-* Latitude:- Its show the latitude point of the site.
+         Latitude:- Its show the latitude point of the site.
-* Longitude:-  Its show the longitude point of the site.
+         Longitude:-  Its show the longitude point of the site.
-* Room type:-  There are three types of rooms in Airbnb
+         Room type:-  There are three types of rooms in Airbnb
                   >> Entire House/Apartment
-         >> Private Room
+                  >> Privae Room
                   >> Shared Room
-* Price:-  price are in term of dollars($) and the total price of Airbnb  reservation is based on the cost determined by either the Host or Airbnb Co.
+         Price:-  price are in term of dollars($) and the total price of Airbnb  reservation is based on the cost determined by either the Host or Airbnb Co.
-* Minimum Nights:-  Minimun night is criteria for booking that guest have to pay for book that House or apartment.
+         Minimum Nights:-  Minimun night is criteria for booking that guest have to pay for book that House or apartment.
-* Number of reviews:-  counts of review which is submitted by guests.
+         Number of reviews:-  counts of review which is submitted by guests.
-* Last review:-  Latest review as per the dataset.
+         Last review:-  Latest review as per the dataset.
-* Review per month:- Number of review per month host got.
+         Review per month:- Number of review per month host got.
-* Calculated host listings count:-  Amount of listing per host.
+         Calculated host listings count:-  Amount of listing per host.
-* Availibility_365:- It show the total number of days the listings is available for during the year.
+         Availibility_365:- It show the total number of days the listings is available for during the year.

 ## Installation

 To run this project on your local machine, follow these steps: